Problem 36 - Contains Duplicate

 Input: nums = [1,1,1,3,3,4,3,2,4,2]

-Output: true
+Output: trueConstraints:

-1 <= nums.length <= 10^5
+1 <= nums.length <= 10^5-10^9 <= nums[i] <= 10^9

 Approach

 The high-level approach to solving this problem is to use a HashSet data structure.
 We iterate through the input array of numbers, and for each number, we check if it is already present in the HashSet.
-If it is, we've found a duplicate, and we can return true
+If it is, we've found a duplicate, and we can return true.
+If not, we add the number to the HashSet to keep track of it.
+If we complete the loop without finding any duplicates, we return false.
+This approach efficiently identifies duplicates by taking advantage of the constant-time lookup operation provided by HashSets.

 Solution